mattbierner/blog.mattbierner.com/_posts/2019-03-20-aerobicide-print.md

 {% include image.html file="close.jpg" description="I made four prints total.
 One special edition one got gradient text, the rest have solid pink text" %}

 This was my second attempt at [pressure printing](https://letterpresscommons.com/pressure-printing/), the first being the [DNA Print poster](/dna-print-open-house).
-Pressure printing is a fun technique because you can easily print larger sizes prints using only paper, an x-acto (or laser cutter), and a glue sticks.
+Pressure printing is a fun technique because you can easily print larger sizes prints using only paper, an x-acto (or laser cutter), and a glue stick.
 It also produces pretty nice results.

 {% include image.html file="plates.jpg" description="The plates and masks used for printing the four colors" %}